smashingboxes/sb-engineering-guides/frontend.md

 Prettier is an opinionated code formatter.

 ##### Installation
-1. Install the Node packge:
+1. Install the Node package:

 Install with `npm`:
 ```bash